-- 3. The course outcomes describe group skills expected in this course. - 4.
-Weekly written and/or verbal discussions of group skills will occur so that individuals can use feedback to improve their skills, The student, their peers in the group, and tutor will assess each student's group skills based on the identified criteria (see Group Skills/Participation Expectations, Appendix A), and give feedback to each other. - 5.
+- 4. Weekly written and/or verbal discussions of group skills will occur so that individuals can use feedback to improve their skills, The student, their peers in the group, and tutor will assess each student's group skills based on the identified criteria (see Group Skills/Participation Expectations, Appendix A), and give feedback to each other. - 5.
 A mid-term summary of group skills will be done to direct individual learning (Group Skills Evaluation, Appendix B).
 Each student and tutor will participate in this.
 The method for giving and receiving feedback will be decided by the group. - 6.
-At the final assessment, students will provide a written evaluation for each of their peer's group skills and assign a mark based on the behaviors outlined in the Group Skills/Participation Expectations.
+At the final assessment, students will provide a written and verbal evaluation for each of their peer's group skills and assign a mark based on the behaviors outlined in the Group Skills/Participation Expectations.
 Each student will also assess their own skills and assign themselves a mark.
 The marks given by the group members and self will be averaged and count as 5% of the final grade in NURS 3000.
-Students will use the Group Skills Evaluation form (Appendix B) to complete this.

-The tutor will assign a mark out of 5% for each group member's skills and participation.
+Students will use the Group Skills Evaluation form (Appendix B) to complete this. - The tutor will assign a mark out of 5% for each group member's skills and participation.
 This is based on the behaviors outlined in Group Skills/Participation Expectations.